 - Do services require better design to respond to the needs of service users?

-We have a key role to play in linking local government, community organisations and residents within the six locations into the project research, and ultimately its design.
+We had a key role to play in linking local government, community organisations and residents within the six locations into the project research, and ultimately its design.

 The involvement of all levels of government and the community is expected to result in options for service improvements.

-Co-design principles have international recognition, following the work of Canadian Dr Don Lenihan, who is advising the Australian Government on this project.
+Co-design principles have international recognition, following the work of Canadian Dr Don Lenihan, who advised the Australian Government on this project.

 In principal, co-design is a systematic approach to understanding customers of government services and working with them to design, shape and deliver these services better.

 The co-design project sat within the service delivery reform agenda established by the Australian Government and underpins DHS’ approach of putting people first to improve the quality of interactions between the community and the government.